Sunday, 17 July 2022

 ======================================

 As might be expected Hollywood had used the story of the Broadway Butterflies to tell a moral story, but as also might be expected it was the wrong moral.
 There was indeed a lesson to be had here; Both Dot King and Louise Lawson were pretty, moderately talented, bored, ambitious, young women from poor to humble backgrounds who dreamed of showbiz careers who instead were lured into prostituion (albeit unlike in many other cases theirs were lucrative) and eventually violent death at the hands of men.
 The same was essentially true of the more talented Hilda Fergusson and it was a fate that Louise Brooks would eventually fear awaited her, and to a certain extent it did.
 This was not however the moral Hollywood or indeed Broadway wanted to tell as it would have implicated the men who ran both worlds which were already notorious for their casting couches and for using up and discarding young girls with nary a backwards glance.
 Instead in these films the characters of the Canary and Miriam King were portrayed as Bad Girls, wanton vixens who tempted men who were helpless victims of their Siren call.
 The women may have been victims of murder but it was understood that they to some degree deserved it.
 In both cases their murderers were shown as being driven to it as a last resort, provoked by the greedy women who threatened their reputation and goals to settle down to respectable family life with a nice respectable woman.
 This still esentially true of the wealthy men in "The Naked City" although not the thuggish actual killer.
-"Upperworld" is a bit differet as Ginger Rogers' showgirl is pretty blameless.
+"Upperworld" is a bit differet as Ginger Rogers' showgirl is pretty blameless aside from having an affair with a married man.

 In the case of the real Dot King and Louise Lawson there is no evidence they were involved in blackmail or theft.
 They were unquestionably the victims of crime rather than the perpetrators of it.
 Yes they obviously broke prohibition laws but so did plenty of other respectable folk.
 They were also possibly breaking prostitution laws although their status was a little unclear as they were more like mistresses who accepted gifts and money which is not exactly illegal and not likely to be prosecuted.
 Certainly none of their various male clients ever were.
 There is no hint that any of the clearly wealthy (and in some cases much older) men in these films are taking advantage of younger, beautiful girls.
 They are all shown as smitten puppets at the beck and call of cynical vixens.
 This is frankly unfair to Dot King and Louise Lawson who may have been reckless and foolish but seem to have been genuinely fond of the men in their lives and in the case of Dot fatally attracted to the unworthy Alberto.
 All four films do have similar Alberto type characters lurking around but here they are seen as more-or-less equals as ongoing or former partners in crime.
 They are not abusive cads like the real Alberto who sponged off and beat the real Butterfly.
 Notably in the films the dead women are without friends or family (unlike the real Dot King) and nobody misses them or cares about them at all so there's no reason the audience should either.
 The victim in "The Naked City" does have a family but they are estranged and a have a relationship that could generously be described as tense.